cybrown/runpack/README.md

 Babel with ES2016, JSX, TypeScript, Sass, Less and autoprefixer are supported by default.

-Included: dev server, unit tests, coverage, and more ! (see features)
+Included: dev server, unit tests, coverage, hot module replacement, and more ! (see features)

 ## Installation